common-workflow-language/common-workflow-language/draft-3/concepts.md

 otherwise noted in this document.

-An implementation may choose to implement parameter references by evalutating as a Javascript expression.
+An implementation may choose to implement parameter references by evaluating as a Javascript expression.
 The results of evaluating parameter references must be identical whether implemented by Javascript evaluation or some other means.